magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Credit notification
 """""""""""""""""""

-We did not write the description to this field.
+| We did not write the description to this field.

 .. _user-enableexpire:

-Enableexpire
+Enable expire
-""""""""""""
+"""""""""""""

-Makes the user expire at a determined date.
+| Makes the user expire at a determined date.